-Chief Financial Officer
+Chief Financial Officer (CFO)

 Werner is a qualified chartered accountant who completed his articles at one of the 'big four' audit and advisory firms.
-He later gained managerial experience with the firm before joining a JSElisted Group as CFO in 2012.
+He later gained managerial experience with the firm before joining a JSE-listed group as CFO in 2012.
 Since then, he has gained valuable experience in several different industries.

-He joined the South Ocean Holdings Board and was appointed CFO in September 2020.
+He joined the SOH Board in September 2020 and was appointed CFO.